Story about the rain queens

-Encephalartos transvenosus is found only in a little area of Limpopo province and most of plants grow in Modjadji forest.
+Encephalartos transvenosus is found only in a little area of Limpopo province and most of the plants grow in Modjadji forest.
 Here are some 15 000 adult plants as well as numerous fresh sprouts.
-This is one of the largest cycad forest in the world – but not the largest one – there is even larger one in China.
+This is one of the largest cycad forests in the world – but not the largest one – there is even a larger one in China.

-Nevertheless common tourists are welcome here.
-Lobedu people have developed a network of day trails, here is information center and souvenir shop.
+Nevertheless, common tourists are welcome here.
+Lobedu people have developed a network of day trails, here is an information center and souvenir shop.

 - Rain Queens of Africa.
 Accessed in the 21st September 2018.

 |Location, GPS coordinates:||23.6270 S 30.3648 E|

 |Categories:||Ecosystems, Other contemporary shrines|

 |Values:||Biology, History, Visual|

 |Where is located?||Africa, South Africa, Limpopo province, north-east from Tzaneen, in the hills south from Ga Modjadji, Modjadji Nature Reserve|

 |Area:||305 ha (area of nature reserve) or 530 ha (whole forest)|